Hot Tub Pump Problems

 A: If your spa pump never actually turns on, it only makes a low noise, until the circuit breaker trips, check these things.

 First, would be the capacitor on the motor.
 This cylindrical "battery" provides extra starting power, and these can go bad after many years.
 You can test the capacitor, or simply replace it with an identical size.
 Second, Check the shaft for rotation.
 If you have an open volute, where you can see the shaft, use straight pliers to manually turn the shaft, to rule out a locked up motor, or something stuck in the pump impeller.
 Third, Check that input voltage is correct, either 110V or 220V, +/- 10%.
-Fourth, it is possible that the breaker itself is in need of replacement.
+Fourth, it is possible that the breaker itself needs to be replaced.

 Q: My Spa Pump is On, but Barely Pumping